 KORANET, the Korean scientific cooperation network with the European Research Area, aimed at intensifying and strengthening S&T cooperation between Korea and Europe.
 The project started in January 2009 and ended in June 2013.
-This homepage will remain online, however, its content will not be updated.
+This homepage will remain online, however, its contents will not be updated.

 On 24 May 2013 the KORANET consortium proudly presented the 2nd Edition of the KORANET publication 'Korea and Europe - Meeting through science' at the KORANET Closing Event in Brussels.